andreikop/enki/_posts/2014-08-23-Pyqt_mem_mgmt.md

 baseurl: ../../../
 ---

-## PyQt.
+## PyQtis.
 How to shoot yourself in the foot.

 Once upon a time there was a programming language called C. And it had 2 memory management functions: `malloc()` and `free()`.
 But it was too complicated.
 Bjarne Stroustrup decided that C memory management should be easier.
 So he invented C++.
 In addition to`malloc()` and `free()`, C++ had `new`, `delete`, destructors, RAII, auto and shared pointers.